-Our mission is to reform the institutions and structures holding all women back from getting involved in politics rather than focusing on individual women.
-Recruiting, training, and funding female candidates will be more effective once the electoral process stops systemically disadvantaging women at each level of government.
+Our mission is to reform the institutions and structures that hold women back from running for office rather than forcing women to change.
+Increasing the recruitment, training, and funding of women candidates will be more effective in getting women elected at every level of government.

 Below are suggestions on how to dismantle these barriers for women who want to run for office.

-Recruiting women to run for office is one of the central challenges to winning gender parity in the United States.
+Recruiting women to run for office is one of the central challenges to achieving gender parity in the United States.
 RepresentWomen challenges political parties, PACS, and donors to commit to intentional actions to ensure that more women are recruited to run.
 These voluntary targets mimic the quotas that are used in over 100 nations to fuel the election of women candidates.

 Political parties in many states and localities play a significant role in deciding who runs for office - they must be challenged to be deliberate about the number of women candidates they recruit.

-Local, state, and national political parties should establish Gender Parity Task Forces to assess the status of women’s representation and determine targets for the recruitment of women candidates.
-Ideally, local and state parties that meet their targets should receive Gender Parity Grants financed by donations from those who care about increasing the number of women elected to office.
+Local, state, and national political parties should establish Gender Parity Committees to assess the status of women’s representation and determine targets for the recruitment of women candidates.
 Pressure from party members may also work to make parties recruit more women candidates and to hold them accountable for their action - or lack of action as the case may be.

 Political Action Committees (PACs) play decisive roles in recruiting, endorsing and funding candidates - they must be challenged to be intentional in the number of women candidates they recruit, support, and fund.

 PACs should set funding targets for cis-women, transgender folk, and nonbinary candidates as well as increase those targets every election cycle until our elected bodies reflect the gender diversity of the population.
 With public pressure, equal funding for male and female candidates may become a value proposition for PACs.
 The PAC environment is highly competitive and they are always looking for new ways to look different from other PACs to appeal to donors.